White, pied, yellow, black, brown

 Energetic, Lively, Cheerful, Emotionally needy, Intelligent

-The Beagle and Dalmatian mix, commonly referred to as the Beaglematian, is an adorable dog breed that combines some wonderful traits from both parent breeds to make an intelligent and goofy pup who’s full of energy.
+The Beagle and Dalmatian mix, commonly referred to as the Beaglematian (and sometimes spelled Beaglemation), is an adorable dog breed that combines some wonderful traits from both parent breeds to make an intelligent and goofy pup who’s full of energy.

 Both parent breeds were originally bred as working dogs, so your Beaglematian is likely to have a hard-working spirit.
 These dogs are also affectionate, so they’ll be happy to snuggle up with you after a day of exercise, work, and play.

 Beaglematians can make excellent family pets, but they aren’t for everyone.
 We’ll go over everything you need to know about this hybrid so you can choose this breed with confidence!

 The biggest factor when considering this breed is by far their energy requirements.
 Both parent breeds, but especially Dalmatians, have very high energy levels, so your Beaglematian is more or less guaranteed to have a sometimes overwhelming amount of pent up energy.
 They require a very time-consuming exercise program, and unfortunately, many owners don’t realize this before committing to the breed.
 Make sure you are prepared for at least an hour and a half of dedicated exercise every day before purchasing a Beaglematian.

 You’ll also need to be prepared for barking or howling from your Beaglematian, especially during puppyhood.
 These dogs inherit a high tendency to bark from their Beagle parents, so they aren’t recommended for apartment dwellers or anyone with noise constraints where they live.